-City of Pensacola Division of Housing is a Public Housing Agency in Pensacola, Florida that participates in the Section 8 Housing Choice Voucher (HCV) program.
-As of June 4th, 2020, City of Pensacola Division of Housing has 1 waiting lists that are open now or opening soon.
+City of Pensacola Division of Housing is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of August 9th, 2020, City of Pensacola Division of Housing has 1 waiting lists that are open now or opening soon.

 The Escambia County, Florida Housing Choice Voucher Waiting List is open indefinitely.